 Please request your accommodations through the MCC Disabilities Resources and Services Office at 480-461-7447 (Southern & Dobson) or 480-654-7771 (Red Mountain) or email firstname.lastname@example.org.

 Note to Faculty About the Classroom Accommodations for Students Disabilities Statement:

 While this is a required statement, you can include the above or the entire statement.
-If you prefer to display the entire mandatory statement, you may create an additional component below this and insert the official statement.
+If you prefer to display the entire mandatory statement.
 Please note, alterations to the official statement are not permissible.

 Covid Reporting Requirements

 Members of the Maricopa County Community College District (MCCCD) community must notify Risk Management if they are diagnosed with COVID-19 or if they believe they have been exposed to COVID-19.
 This includes students who are enrolled in either in-person, hybrid (in-person and online combination) and/or online classes at Mesa Community College.

 Your personally identifiable information, including name, address, and medical conditions will remain confidential and will not be shared with instructors, other students, or staff but your information may be shared with local health authorities as permitted under the ADA.
 For more information and/or to submit a COVID report, visit: https://www.maricopa.edu/covid-19

 Maricopa Community College District has a policy regarding recording faculty lectures: Recording Faculty Lectures https://district.maricopa.edu/regulations/admin-regs/section-3/3-4